angelochieng/AngelOchiengPortfolio/README.md

-# Angel’s Coding Portfolio
+# Angel Ochieng — Coding Portfolio

-Welcome to my coding portfolio.
-This repository contains a collection of **class assignments**, **research projects**, and **parallel computing/CUDA work** written in **Python, Java, and C**.

-Each project folder includes:
-- Source code
-- Documentation
-- Instructions for running/building the project(When available)
-- Example outputs (when applicable)
+Welcome to my portfolio!
+This repository showcases my work across **Python**, **Java**, **C**, and **CUDA**, including class assignments, research projects, and parallel computing work.

+The goal of this portfolio is to present clean, organized, and well-documented projects that demonstrate my growth as a developer.

 ---

-## 📁 Repository Organization
+## 📁 Repository Structure